wormhole-foundation/wormhole-scaffolding/evm/README.md

 ## Build

-Simply run `make` to install the necessary dependencies and to build the smart contracts.
+Simply run `make` to install the necessary dependencies and build with forge, which runs the test simultaneously.

 ## Test Suite

 Run the Solidity-based unit tests with `make unit-test` and the local-validator integration tests via `make integration-test`, or simply `make test` to run both of of them.

+## Deployment

+The repo can either be run on a local testnet with [Anvil](https://book.getfoundry.sh/anvil/) or deployed on [Ethereum mainnet + testnet with Forge](https://book.getfoundry.sh/forge/deploying).
+To avoid the overhead of setting up rpc and wallets, use [Remix IDE](https://remix.ethereum.org/).